JaySLee/covid/README.md

 # Links and notes

 * [121021:] [Report is now on GitHub](https://github.com/JaySLee/covid/blob/main/README.md)
-  - ~~But the inline math is bottom-aligned with the surrounding text, so looks a bit clumsy.~~
+  - But the inline math is bottom-aligned with the surrounding text, so looks a bit clumsy.
-  - Inline math is now middle vertical-aligned but is still slightly off.
 * This document will be updated every few days or so.
 * Some dates are written U.S. style, so, e.g., 17.11.21 could appear as [111721:]
 * <ins>New additions:</ins>